Kernix13/typescript-virtual-keyboard/README.md

 ## Feedback and Bugs

-Open a GitHub issue if you have feedback on the app or find any bugs.
+Open a GitHub issue if you found any bugs or have feeback about the app.

 ## Contributing

-If you would like to contribute to the project, you may create a Pull Request containing your proposed changes and we will review it as soon as we are able!
-Please review our [contributing guidelines](https://github.com/Kernix13/typescript-virtual-keyboard/blob/main/CONTRIBUTING.md) first.
+If you would like to contribute to the project, then create a Pull Request with your suggested changes.
+Also, please read our [contributing guidelines](https://github.com/Kernix13/typescript-virtual-keyboard/blob/main/CONTRIBUTING.md) before creating your PR.

 ## Code of Conduct

-Before interacting with our community, please read our [Code of Conduct](https://github.com/Kernix13/typescript-virtual-keyboard/blob/main/CODE_OF_CONDUCT.md).
+Please read our [Code of Conduct](https://github.com/Kernix13/typescript-virtual-keyboard/blob/main/CODE_OF_CONDUCT.md) before interacting with our community.

 ## License